Vietnamese girl murdered in Japan buried in hometown funeral | The Japan Times

 “The suspect who committed the murder must be arrested soon,” the father said, urging residents in the neighborhood in Matsudo, Chiba Prefecture, and others to provide police with any information they have regarding the case.

-Her body was flown back to Vietnam with her parents and other family members on Sunday and transported to her ancestral home in Hung Yen.
+Her body was flown back to Vietnam with her parents and other family members on Sunday.